ultrabug/mkdocs-static-i18n/README.md

 This plugin is compatible with the following mkdocs plugins:

 - [MkDocs Material](https://github.com/squidfunk/mkdocs-material): the `search` plugin text will be switched automatically to the right language depending on the version you're browsing and the `language selector` will automatically be setup for you (requires mkdocs-material>=7.1.0)
-- [MkDocs Awesome Pages Plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin): the page ordering is preserved on the language specific versions of your site
+- [MkDocs Awesome Pages Plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin): the page ordering is preserved on the language specific versions of your site [but it prevents the 'nav_translations' option to work](https://github.com/ultrabug/mkdocs-static-i18n/issues/65)

 ## Adding a language selector on your documentation header